Shymkent: Parks

+Ken Baba Park

 This park (formerly the Cathedral Garden, Nikolsky Church Park, and Children's Park) is one of the oldest in the city, located on Kazybek Bi Street at the intersection with Tauke Khan Avenue.
 In 1908, St. Nicholas Cathedral was built in the area by the architect Matsevich, which opened in the autumn of 1914.
 This three-story building is considered one of the best examples of religious construction in the "red brick style."
 In the Soviet years, it was transformed into a regional library, and later into the Palace of Pioneers.
 Now it is the regional puppet theatre.

 Valuable trees (mainly oaks) planted here in the late 19th and early 20th centuries and still grow in the park.
 Currently, there are numerous children's attractions and catering establishments.
 The water of the spring source is sent to artificial waterfalls that flow into decorative ponds, then the water is redistributed through the channels.
 Waterfowl and decorative fish can be spotted in the water.